myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-concepts-state.md

 <properties
-   pageTitle="Определение состояния и управление им | Microsoft Azure" description="Определение состояния службы и управление им в инфраструктуре службы" services="service-fabric" documentationCenter=".net" authors="appi101"
+   pageTitle="Defining and managing state | Microsoft Azure" description="How to define and manage service state in Service Fabric" services="service-fabric" documentationCenter=".net" authors="appi101"